william-masdon-oracle/ai-gpu-solutions/oke_ora23ai_vllm/introduction/introduction.md

 ## About this Workshop

-Retrieval-augmented generation is a paradigm that couples the strengths of retrieval-based and generative models, particularly large language models, in NLP.
+Retrieval-augmented generation is a paradigm that couples the strengths of retrieval-based and generative models(LLMs), particularly large language models, in NLP.
 In an improved RAG pipeline, an LLM uses external data relevant to answering questions or generating responses, retrieved from a vector database.
 In particular, RAG is very useful because it enables LLMs to give correct responses concerning up-to-date data, or specialized knowledge from domains they were never trained on.
-This is completed in a way that reduces the need for continual model retraining and fine-tuning, making the approach more cost-effective and scalable.
+This is achieved in a way that reduces the need for continual model retraining and fine-tuning, making the approach more cost-effective and scalable.

 Estimated Workshop Time: 3 hours

-### Objectives
+### **Objectives**

 Objective of this workshop is to set-up a RAG application in OCI using Resource manager: